gbhipolito/FlowDaggerMortar/README.md

 If you want the simplest version, running but does nothing, Checkout the first commits.
 Use the logcat to see the sequence of events when you open the app, when you rotate, close the app, etc.
 I just used Log.e to easily see the logs.
 You can also use breakpoint and debug so you can see more of what's happening.

-I place in package 'squaresupport' those classes that I think would be better if included in the libraries either as part of the API itself (e.g. Layout, HandlesBack) or as templates/defaults (e.g. SimpleScreenContainer, GsonParceler).
+I place in package 'squaresupport' those classes that I think would be better if included in the libraries either as part of the API itself (e.g. Layout, HandlesBack) or as templates/defaults (e.g. SimpleScreenContainer, GsonParceler) because they are reusable.

 Most of the codes are just boilerplates.
 Of course you wouldn't appreciate all those boilerplates yet because the app is too simple.
 You'll appreciate them more in a much more complicated app.
 Not sure but maybe for now I'll stop here, as going further might make the app not "simple (I think)" anymore.
 Maybe I (or anyone better) could create a separate app for that (for those who got the basics already), that would showcase how useful Mortar+Flow+Dagger is in a real world app.
-Square's Flow and Mortar examples are one, but really complicated (I still don't understand some parts), but good I think.
+Square's Flow and Mortar examples are one, but really complicated (I still don't understand some parts, I just reused some that I think are reusable), but good I think.

 Yes, you would be asking why don't they just remove all those boilerplates and just make them work automagically..
 I think that would make it more confusing and harder to read, should be balanced between boilerplate and magic.
 Though I still hope they could improve on the boilerplates, via templates/defaults maybe?
 I think lots of experiments, experience, patience, open mind, and perseverance are needed to learn these libraries.